WordPress/gutenberg/packages/env/README.md

 Remote sources will be downloaded into a temporary directory located in `~/.wp-env`.

 Additionally, the key `env` is available to override any of the above options on an individual-environment basis.
-For example, take following `.wp-env.json` file:
+For example, take the following `.wp-env.json` file:

 ```json
 {